Sunday, September 23, 2012

 Fig Filling

-1 cup stemmed and roughly chopped dried figs – I used a combination of calimyrna and black mission
+dried figs – I used a combination of calimyrna and black mission

 ½ cup water